Tuesday’s ‘The Young And The Restless’ Spoilers: Sharon Stuns Adam

 While they are at Adam’s penthouse, sparks begin to fly between Sharon and Adam.
 Adam lets Sharon know how desperately he needs her in his life.
 They share a passionate kiss, and then they go upstairs.
 The clothes fly off quickly, and ultimately, they end up sleeping together.
 Adam tells Sharon that he’s what she always wanted.

-Lola (Sasha Calle) offers an olive branch to Summer (Hunter King) in the form of an invitation to her bachelorette party.
+Lola (Sasha Calle) will offer an olive branch to Summer (Hunter King) in the form of an invitation to her bachelorette party.
 After all, the reason that Lola is alive is because of Summer’s partial liver donation.
 Summer finds it all a bit strange, but part of Summer’s liver will be at the party, so why not Summer herself?
 Lola wants to put all the bad blood behind them and start fresh, so Summer agrees to try.

-Of course, Lola and her fiance Kyle (Michael Mealor) may not love that Summer decides to invite Theo (Tyler Johnson) as her plus one considering Theo knows something damning about Kyle.
+However, Lola and her fiance Kyle (Michael Mealor) may not be appreciative of how Summer decides to invite Theo (Tyler Johnson) as her plus-one, considering Theo knows something damning about Kyle.
 Summer and Theo plan to go to the party to celebrate with the happy couple and clear the air.
 What could go wrong?